How to Find Undervalued Stocks: Investing the Benjamin Graham Way

 And as I mentioned above, these kinds of events happen exponentially more often than they did in “value investing godfather” Benjamin Graham’s day, thanks to our technological advances!
 That’s what makes it so exciting to be a value investor right now.

-As you’ll learn when you read How to Find Undervalued Stocks, Roy has a computerized stock-picking model he developed.
+As you’ll learn when you read How to Find Undervalued Stocks, Roy has a computerized stock-picking model he developed and passed along to his successor, Azmath Rahiman.
 It’s based on formulas created by value-investing legend and Warren Buffett mentor Benjamin Graham.
 Those formulas help not only find value, but also identify when a stock has reached its full value – an alert that it’s time to sell.

 While you won’t get Roy’s computer program, you will learn Roy’s six criteria for finding undervalued stocks in this Special Report: